Diesel Found in Ibadan Well, Police Speak on Next Action as Heavy Security is Deployed

 Authorities have yet to confirm the source of the leak, but have pledged to provide updates as more information becomes available.

-Ser the video of the diesel below:
+The video of the police statement on the diesel leak is below:

 Read also